-- e.
-A student will not be considered "an accused" until - 1. a Probable Cause Panel makes a positive determination of probable cause; or - 2. prior to that determination, the student pleads guilty to the violation of one or more provisions of the Code. - f.
+e.
+A student will not be considered "an accused" until

+1. a Probable Cause Panel makes a positive determination of probable cause; or f.
 Once submitted, a complaint may not be withdrawn.
 It must proceed as outlined in this Code for ultimate disposition.